-When a candidate prepares for a medical billing and coding job interview, there are a number of things to know.
+When a candidate prepares for a medical billing and coding specialist job interview, there are a number of things to know.
 The most important thing to bring to the interview is your knowledge.
 You should have a good background in medical billing and coding from both prior work experience and/or vocational classes in medical billing and coding.

 Dress for Success